Ada Hautala: 2018

-Senior
+Senior gymnastics career

 2019–20

 Hautala turned senior in 2019.
 She competed at the European Championships and finished 41st in qualifications.
 She won the senior national title at the Finnish Championships.
 Hautala competed at the Koper Challenge Cup where she finished seventh and sixth on balance beam and floor exercise respectively.

 The mass majority of competitions in 2020 were either canceled or postponed due to the global COVID-19 pandemic.
 In November Hautala competed at the Finnish Championships where she placed second behind Enni Kettunen.
 Additionally she placed first on balance beam and floor exercise.

 2021

 Hautala at the 2021 European Championships where she qualified to the all-around final.
 During the final she placed twenty-first.
 At the Finnish national championships she placed fifth.
 Hautala was selected to represent Finland at the World Championships alongside Maisa Kuusikko and Rosanna Ojala.
 During qualifications she finished 27th in the all-around and was the third reserve for the final.